 Sometimes, metadata includes confidential information, or at least information you’d prefer not to expose.
 As technology changes, what constitutes reasonable measures in protecting confidential information changes, too.
 The more widespread the practice of metadata removal, the more likely it is that an attorney who fails to address the risks of sending an un-scrubbed document is acting unreasonably.
 Using a simple tool to scrub batches of files before they go out the door can help limit your liability.
 One batch removal tool that’s been recommended to me is Digital Confidence’s Batch Purifier.
 Batch Purifier has a relatively outdated interface, but it can perform metadata removal tasks from all kinds of files at one time.
 Another batch metadata removal application I found (but have not tried), which is aimed at lawyers, is iScrub.

-Besides the ethical obligation to protect confidential information related to client representation, there are practical benefits to metadata removal.
+Besides the ethical obligation to protect confidential information related to client representation, there are practical benefits to a metadata removal tool.
 One benefit is saving yourself from embarrassment.
 One common example goes like this: you’ve been pushing hard in a settlement negotiation and the other side is starting to move.
 Once you’re close to the final deal, you send over the draft agreement for their review.
 Knowing there will be changes, you send an editable Word document.
 Smarty-pants opposing counsel opens the document, clicks on the Review tab, and sets the Tracking to “Original Showing Markup.”
 You’ve just given the other side access to changes you’ve made in the document along the way, which, if you’ve amended the settlement amount as negotiations have progressed, very well might reveal your reservation price.
 Now you’ve got egg on your face, and might have materially disadvantaged your client’s bargaining position.

 Sometimes metadata removal just helps avoid confusion on the recipient’s end: you might not want your client to misconstrue the document author that’s labeled as “Nick,” when your name is Joe, but you were using Nick’s template file to create the doc.